-Through the 2 projects undertaken students are introduced to a range of technology skills including safe machining practices, production sequencing and project management, Computer Aided Design (CAD), LASER cutting and the integration of electronics.
+Through the 2 projects undertaken students are introduced to a range of technology skills including safe machining practices, production sequencing and project management, Computer Aided Design (CAD), LASER cutting and engraving.

 At the conclusion of the course students will submit a completed folio and a number of manufactured products for assessment.
 Students will be assessed on their creativity and design skills, their application of manufacturing techniques and their communication using appropriate technology.